marmelab/EventDrops/docs/configuration.md

 _Default: 200_

-Width of label columns.
+Width of label columns in pixels.
 It can't be dynamic for now and should be hard-written.
 However, feel free to submit a pull request!

-### margin
+## margin

 _Default: { top: 20, right: 10, bottom: 20, left: 10 }_

 Margins around the chart, following the [D3.js margin conventions](http://bl.ocks.org/binaworks/9dce0a385915e8953a45cc6be7fbde42).

-### range
+## range

 _Default: { start: [one year ago], end: [now] }_